StarksRepo/Elastic-SIEM-Lab/README.md

 3. Start the VM and follow the on-screen prompts to install Kali.
 4. Once the installation is complete, log in to the Kali VM using the credentials “kali” for both the username and password.

-## Task 3: Setting up Agent to Collect Logs
+## Step 3: Setting up Agent to Collect Logs
 An agent is a software program that is installed on a device to collect and send data to a centralized system for analysis and monitoring.
 In the context of Elastic SIEM, an agent is used to collect and forward security-related events from your endpoints to your Elastic SIEM instance.

 Follow these steps to set up the agent to collect logs from your Kali VM and forward them to the Elastic SIEM.